|

 Move it a little more to the left, said Hentmirë.

-Legolas and Gimli did as instructed.
-I do not think your
+Gimli did as instructed.

 But we must give them enough space to move around and look

 at things properly, said Hentmirë.
-Where are
+Now, where

-the clothsKeret, what are you doing?
+are the clothsKeret, what are you doing?

 The boy was rummaging through one of the boxes of knickknacks.